bumbumpaw07/luya/docs/guide/install-structures.md

          * ATTENTION:
          * To help us improve our Software you can enable (true) this property to send all Exceptions directly to the luya developer team.
 The follwing informations will be transfered:
          * - $_GET, $_POST
-         * - Exception Object (inlcuding stack trace, line, linenr, message, file) *
+         * - Exception Object (including stack trace, line, linenr, message, file) *
          * You can also create your own errorapi (zehir/luya-modul-errorapi) module to get notification
          * about the errors from your projects.